-Your car’s coolant is a liquid that transfers heat as well as adds antifreeze defense.
+Your car’s coolant is a liquid that transfers heat and adds antifreeze defense.
 Depending on your car, you might have a customized coolant with compounds, a unique coolant for your maker, or a coolant designed especially for high-mileage vehicles.

-Your coolant may be leaking for a number of unfortunate causes.
+Your coolant may be leaking for some unfortunate cause.

 How to perform a coolant leak inspection

-To identify the source of the coolant leak, the mechanic will check a number of different components of your car.
-Here are a few typical problems (which have also been stated above) that result in coolant leaks:
+To identify the source of the coolant leak, the mechanic will check several components of your car.
+Here are a few typical problems (as previously stated) that result in coolant leaks:

 - Perforated radiator core or tank.
-To check for leakage coming from its radiator, you just need to take a quick look at it.
+To check for leakage from its radiator, you must quickly examine it.

 - Defective radiator hoses.
-Sometimes, the hoses which link the radiator towards the engine deteriorate, causing leaks ranging in size from a little needle-sized hole to a large wall-bursting rupture.
-Hoses should be replaced if they are defective because they age and become brittle.
+Sometimes, the hoses which link the radiator to the engine deteriorate, causing leaks ranging in size from a little needle-sized hole to a large wall-bursting rupture.
+Replace hoses if they are defective because they age and become brittle.

 - Bad radiator cap.
-The radiator cap may stop holding system pressure, which would result in the coolant boiling off at a lower temperature than it should be.
-Moreover, if steam is allowed to escape, moisture may build up in the system.
+The radiator capmay stop holding system pressure, resulting in the coolant boiling off at a lower temperature than it should be.
+Moreover, moisture may build up in the system if steam is allowed to escape.

 When do I need to have a coolant leak inspection?

-You most likely have such a coolant leak if the temperature gauge starts reading incorrectly or if you see a thick, green liquid on a ground underneath your car.
-A coolant leak could result in cooling system failure, which could harm other mechanical components or potentially seriously harm an engine.
+You most likely have such a coolant leak if the temperature gauge starts reading incorrectly or if you see a thick, green liquid on the ground underneath your car.
+A coolant leak could result in cooling system failure, harming other mechanical components, or seriously harming an engine.